versiongamma/GamePlayingAgent/README.md

 ## TicTacToe

+The user can adjust these settings of the TicTacToe agent's search algorithm (as well as for the rest of the games):

+- The search depth of the game tree generation before evaluating the state
+- Which player starts first (the user or the agent)

 ## Take Away

 In this game, there is a pile of X chips on the table.
 Two players take turns to remove 1 to n chips from the table, with player 1 starting first, and the player removing the last chip(s) wins the game.